Kanish07/Tic-Tac-Toe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A fun project on Tic-Tac-Toe with React.js

 ## Available Scripts